 A Hipster’s Roaming Holiday at the Small Towns of Yilan

-With many popular tourist destinations already packed with people roaming up and down the roads, it’s always a pleasure to go somewhere where few people choose to stay.
+Yilan City, Taiwan — With many popular tourist destinations already packed with people roaming up and down the roads, it’s always a pleasure to go somewhere where few people choose to stay.
 Taiwan’s small town of Yilan is one of those places – perfect for those who are looking for a town that can be explored on foot, Yilan is the kind of place that encourages you to go out early in the morning for a slow-paced walk through sleepy streets.

 The fact that it’s a fairly small spot shouldn’t deter tourists, however.
-The place is big enough that you can check in excellent B&Bs that serve quality food and accommodation without losing touch of the small town charm.
+The place is big enough that you can check in excellent B&Bs that serve quality food and accommodation without losing touch of the small-town charm.
 For example, there’s the Chun Villa and LOHA’s Yilan Long Stay are both built with comfort and privacy in mind.
 They offer discounts while at the same time providing classic cultural services such as afternoon tea and the countryside experience.
 There’s also space for those who just want to embrace meditation in a soothing environment.

 Getting to Yilan is not that hard as there’s a progressive Yilan Train Station right next to the popular Happy Station.
 The spot is recommended by the Tourism Bureau of Taiwan because of its beautiful façade and an interior that invites tourists.
-The Happy Station was originally an old bus station which has been renovated to contain multiple features including picture books created by an illustrator named Jimmy.
-The picture books are compellingly create and perfect for those who want to view lighthearted images of childish fun.
+The Happy Station was originally an old bus station that has been renovated to contain multiple features including picture books created by an illustrator named Jimmy.
+The picture books are compellingly created and perfect for those who want to view lighthearted images of childish fun.
 It’s like a little niche of sentimental art tucked in a place you’ll never expect.
 The Happy Station also offers different products, souvenirs, and even food items.

 Close to the Happy Station is the Yilan Distillery by the Zhongshan Road.
 They also have the Red Cordial available on tap which used to be a world wine Silver awardee.